-4. Catch-weighted length frequencies are illustrated in Figures 1 (trawl fishery) and 2 (longline fishery).
-The Working Group noted that the modal size of fish caught in the longline fishery was greater than that in the trawl fishery.
-The difference in selectivities between trawl and longline sub-fisheries in Division 58.5.2 was estimated in WG-FSA-09/20, including large amounts of catch-at-age data for the first time (Welsford et al., 2009).
-This work confirmed previous modelling indicating that pot and longline gear is more able to catch older fish (>20 years) than trawl gear which has high selectivity for 6-year-old fish, effectively declining to zero for fish older than 20 years.
-The length-frequency distribution for the longline fishery will therefore have larger fish because of gear selectivity, as well as the longline fishery occurring in deeper water where toothfish tend to be larger.
+- 4. Length frequencies from the trawl (Figure 1) and longline (Figure 2) fisheries indicate that the modal size of fish caught in the longline fishery was greater than that in the trawl fishery.
+The difference in selectivities between trawl and longline sub-fisheries in Division 58.5.2 was estimated in WG-FSA-09/20, including using large amounts of catch-atage data for the first time (Welsford et al., 2009).
+This work confirmed previous modelling studies indicating that pot and longline gear is better able to catch older fish (>20 years) more efficiently than trawl gear for which selectivity is high for 6-year-old fish and effectively declines to zero for fish older than 20 years.
+The length-frequency distribution for the longline fishery occurs in deeper water where toothfish tend to be larger. - 5.
+The length-frequency distributions of catches shown in Figures 1 and 2 are unweighted and the interannual variability shown in the figures may reflect differences in the fished population but are also likely to be biased by changes in factors such as the characteristics/number of vessels in the fishery and the spatial and temporal distribution of fishing.
+A description of how length data are used in assessments is provided in the relevant section of this report.